Healthy Diet Plans >> Do you know if you are fat for your height

 Body weight and height comparison

-Body Mass Index (BMI) is typically used by professionals to give you a quick indication of your body weight status.
+Body Mass Index (BMI) Chart is typically used by professionals to give you a quick indication of your body weight status.
 BMI is calculated as follows:

 • BMI = weight in kilograms/(height in meters squared) OR